u-boot/u-boot/tools/buildman/buildman.rst

 How to run it
 -------------

-First do a dry run using the -n flag: (replace <branch> with a real, local branch with a valid upstream):
+First do a dry run using the -n flag (replace <branch> with a real, local branch with a valid upstream):

 .. code-block:: bash